I didn’t think much about food-grade plastics until researching this article. There is a lot to know. Let’s start by defining what it is.

 - A food-safe plastic like HDPE #2 is not an indication that the container is food safe.

-- The orange “homer” buckets from Home Depot are not safe for food or beverage because of the chemicals used to manufacture.
+- The orange “homer” buckets from Home Depot are not safe for food or beverage because of the chemicals used to manufacture them.
 (Home Depot offers white food-grade buckets)

 - Use plastics sold as food-safe.